mark87/UDACITY_meme_generator_mark87/README.md

 The QuoteEngine module reads quotes from various file types (txt, docx, pdf, csv) and saves it into a quote list.
 This engine is capable of reading in new file types as long as the a new module file is created for the new file type.
 This is because some file types require special python libraries in order to be read correctly.
 This new file is consider an "Injester".

 ### MemeEngine
 The MemeEngine module has an image manipulator class MemeEngine the can modify an image and save it to a path.
 This image is modified based on class attribute parameters.
+The default parameters are listed below:

 ```bash
 '''Define meme format attributes'''